santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/VMAS.md

 #How to Deploy VMAS
-1)Access when connected to MSVPN
+1) Access when connected to MSVPN

 2) Navigate to VMAS website - https://wagbsvmas/